 This app has more therapists on its books than its competitors, despite being stricter about who can work with them.

 Even so, Betterhelp makes it simple to change therapists if you wish to do so.
 You can change therapists as often as you wish, and there are no repercussions for doing so.
-Simply click a button and Betterhelp will recommend a different therapist for you to work with.
+Simply click a button and Betterhelp will recommend a different therapist for you to work with and schedule appointments.

 Choice and quality of therapists:

 Betterhelp allows you to pay for your therapy sessions by debit card, credit card or PayPal.
 Your payments will automatically recur until you cancel.

 Betterhelp is HIPAA-certified, meaning it is bound by U.S law to follow strict standards of data protection.
 The same standards as all other U.S businesses.

 Betterhelp uses 256-bit encryption to protect your personal information.

 Betterhelp advertises unlimited therapy sessions as part of its service, but that is a tad misleading.

 You’ll have to negotiate with your therapist when it comes to how many live video sessions you’d like per month.